laravel/bootcamp.laravel.com/resources/docs/livewire/creating-chirps.md

 We're then creating a record that will belong to the logged in user by leveraging a `chirps` relationship.
 We will define that relationship soon.

-Finally, we can reset the `message` field value to clear the form.
+Finally, we are also clearing the `message` form field value.

 ## Creating a relationship